Characters: Iron Man Films

 - Sad Clown: At the end of Avengers, he laughs off his near death experience and starts babbling about the Kiss of Life and shawarma.
-By 3, the adrenaline's worn off and he's showing the PTSD you'd expect.
+By 3, the adrenaline's worn off and he's suffering from PTSD due to the events of Avengers.

 - Science Hero/Action Hero: He makes powered armor and then he kicks ass wearing it.

-- Shell-Shocked Veteran: His near-death experience at the end of The Avengers has caused him nightmares and anxiety attacks in Iron Man 3.
+- Shell-Shocked Veteran: His near-death experience at the end of The Avengers has caused him nightmares, anxiety attacks, and a case of PTSD in Iron Man 3.

 - Technological Pacifist: